dieterich-lab/rp-bp/docs/usage-instructions.md

 * [`out_filter_type`] Default: BySJout.
 * [`out_sam_attributes`] Default: AS NH HI nM MD.
 * [`sjdb_overhang`] Default: 50.

+**N.B.** If using GFF3 format specifications, STAR may log a `WARNING: while processing sjdbGTFfile ... no gene_id for line ...` during the mapping step.
+Most GFF3 files do not include the parent gene for each exon, but only a parent transcript.
+This is likely to be required if using `--quantMode GeneCounts`, but Rp-Bp does not use this information; so these warnings can be safely ignored.

 ##### Rp-Bp specific options (via the configuration file only)